Outbreak procedures and responsibilities

 When a locally acquired case is confirmed:

-- A local media alert is issued informing people to protect themselves and their family by removing containers that dengue mosquitoes breed in from around their house and yard and using personal insect repellent (containing DEET or Picaridin).
+- A local media alert is issued informing people to protect themselves and their family by removing containers that dengue mosquitoes breed in from around their house and yard taking measures to avoid mosquito bites, including using personal insect repellent (containing DEET or Picaridin).

 - A public health officer will interview the person to find out where they have recently spent time to ensure the dengue virus has not spread to dengue mosquitoes in other areas.